maxwowo/stando/README.md

 ## Features

-Stats is an application that allows you to monitor your macOS system.
+Stando is an application that allows you to keep track of your sit & stand routines.

 - Customizable sit and stand durations
 - Gentle and non-intrusive notifications